Industrial development policy of Ethiopia: Under the Derg

 In 1989 the government issued Special Decree No. 11, a revision of the 1983 proclamation.
 The decree allowed majority foreign ownership in many sectors, except in those related to public utilities, banking and finance, trade, transportation, and communications, where joint ventures were not allowed.
 The decree also removed all restrictions on profit repatriation and attempted to provide more extensive legal protection of investors than had the 1983 proclamation.

-President Haile Mariam Mengistu's March 1990 speech to the Central Committee of the Worker's Party of Ethiopia was a turning point in Ethiopia's recent economic history.
+President Haile Mariam Mengistu's March 1990 speech to the Central Committee of the Workers' Party of Ethiopia was a turning point in Ethiopia's recent economic history.
 Acknowledging that socialism had failed, Mengistu proposed implementing a mixed economy.
 Under the new system, the private sector would be able to participate in all parts of the economy with no limit on capital investment (Ethiopia had a US$ 250,000 ceiling on private investment); developers would be allowed to build houses, apartments, and office buildings for rent or sale; and commercial enterprises would be permitted to develop industries, hotels, and a range of other enterprises on government-owned land to be leased on a concessionary basis.
 Additionally, state-owned industries and businesses would be required to operate on a profit basis, with those continuing to lose money to be sold or closed.
 Farmers would receive legal ownership of land they tilled and the right to sell their produce in a free market.
 Whereas there were many areas yet to be addressed, such as privatization of state enterprises and compensation for citizens whose land and property had been confiscated, these proposals generated optimism among some economists about Ethiopia's economic future.
 However, some observers pointed out that Mengistu's proposals only amounted to recognition of existing practices in the underground economy.